apecloud/myduckserver/README.md

 ## HTAP setup

-We have also offered a tutorial of building a HTAP service based on official MySQL instance and myduck server.
+We have also offered a tutorial of building a HTAP service based on official MySQL instance and MyDuck Server.
 You can follow our [instructions](docs/tutorial/htap-setup.md) to have a simple HTAP service.

 ## 💡 Contributing